-The assessment of the nutritional status of communities will continue to be of concern to nutritionists in the country.
-The government is continuing with its socio-economic development programmes, and there is a great deal of emphasis on poverty eradication under the Fifth Malaysia Plan.
+Studies on the nutritional status of communities will continue to be of concern to nutritionists in the country.
+The government is continuing with its socio-economic development programmes, and there is a great deal of emphasis on poverty eradication under the Sixth Malaysia Plan.
 There is therefore a need to continue to monitor the nutritional status and update our knowledge on the nutritional problems of the communities.
 The emphasis will continue to be given to rural agriculture communities, including those in Sabah and Sarawak.
-Nevertheless, as seen from some of the studies planned for the next few years, there is a definite move towards studying the underpreviledged urban households as well.
+A collaborative study between the IMR, UPM and the Ministry of Health on the nutritional status of the major functional groups in the country has been planned for 1992 to 1995.
+The first phase of the study will cover various rural poor communities engaged in the major agricultural crops.